Explore

 • Who helped you to make the decision to purchase our product?

-• When getting started with our product, which parts were easiest or most intuitive?
+• When getting started, which parts of our product were easiest or most intuitive?

-• Which parts were confusing or challenging to use?
+• Which parts felt confusing or difficult to use?

-• Which problems are you currently trying to solve by using our product?
+• What problems are you currently trying to solve by using our product?

-• So far, how does our product compare to your previous solution?
+• How does our product compare to your previous solution so far?

-• What is the biggest benefit of using our product at the moment?
+• What is the biggest benefit of using our product right now?

-• What is the biggest challenge or pain point of using our product at the moment?
+• What is the biggest challenge or pain point you experience with our product?

 • What do you hope to accomplish in the next six months of using our product?